BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-07-13-Amarunes-Adventures-The-Vanishing-of-Arcanist-Hildebane.md

 ---
-title: "Amarune's Adventures: The Nightmare Web of Adhe Wood"
+title: "Amarune's Adventures: The Vanishing of Arcanist Hildebane"
-tagline: An forbidding forest adventure for 4-5 adventurers of 10th-15th level, adaptable to lower tier play.
+tagline: An exploratory wilderness adventure for 4-6 adventurers of 1st to 5th level
-product_id: 311333
+product_id: 320343
 last_modified_at:
 bundle: false
 bundle_products: